CozyCoderIV/CozyCoderIV/README.md

 - 👋 Hi, I’m @CozyCoderIV
 - 👀 I’m interested in ...
 Game Development / Web Design / BackEnd Programming
 - 🌱 I’m currently learning ...
-Java, JavaScript, and Python.
+Java, JavaScript, and React.
 - 💞️ I’m looking to collaborate on ... a variety of projects (no preference) that will enhance my skills as a solid coder
 - 📫 How to reach me ... by email (ojacks7@lsu.edu) or (o.jacksoniv@gmail.com)